TomGarden/Translate/About/CV_desktop_details_2023-07-07_en.md

 Hi/Hello , Nice to meet you .
 My name is Tom Yeo , Bachelor of Computer Science and Technology at Hebei North University .

-I hope to join you compony , do the work as Android Engineer .
+I hope to join your compony , do the work as Android Engineer .

 Actually , From 2014 to current time , I contuning to learn and apply Android development sills .